Connecting With People in a Gadget-Crazed World

-If the people in your organization find the human side of business to be an important part of their success, then this presentation is a must have for your next meeting.
+If the people in your industry rely on the human side of business as part of their success, then this presentation is a must have for your next meeting.
 This message will re-frame how people think about connections and show them ways to take actions that will lead to more opportunities.
+There is not new networking and old networking… there is just networking.

 The quest for more productivity pushes us to increasingly use digital and social media tools to interact with others.
 With these ever-evolving changes in how we communicate, are we really better connected?
 While social media tools are great, it can remove the personal side of a relationship.
 Thom will lead a journey of exploration about how to maximize your brand and reputation in a world where everyone is looking at their electronic gadgets instead of looking other people in the eyes.